Samarth-S09/pp_mobile/README.md

 ---

-For issues, suggestions or contributions, feel free to open a pull request or raise an issue.
+For issues, suggestions, or contributions, feel free to open a pull request or raise an issue.